-Within this recent environment, the EFFAS EMC promoted also the EFFAS' 1st European Working Paper, on the subject of "The Non-Bank Financing of European Companies", that has been completed last year by Universidade Nova de Lisboa (UNL) with EFFAS sponsorship and has already been successfully presented last May in Lisbon.
+Within this recent environment, the EFFAS EMC also promoted the EFFAS' 1st European Working Paper, on the subject of "The Non-Bank Financing of European Companies", that was completed last year by Universidade Nova de Lisboa (UNL) with EFFAS sponsorship and was already successfully presented last May in Lisbon.

 As such, the EFFAS Capital Markets Commission (CMC) is stablished with the following Mission Statement: